Electrochemical cell: Cell potential

 Cell potentials have a possible range of roughly zero to 6 volts.
-Cells using water-based electrolytes are usually limited to cell potentials less than about 2.5 volts due to high reactivity of the powerful oxidizing and reducing agents with water that is needed to produce a higher voltage.
+Cells using water-based electrolytes are usually limited to cell potentials less than about 2.5 volts due to high reactivity of the powerful oxidizing and reducing agents with water which is needed to produce a higher voltage.
 Higher cell potentials are possible with cells using other solvents instead of water.
 For instance, lithium cells with a voltage of 3 volts are commonly available.

 The cell potential depends on the concentration of the reactants, as well as their type.
 As the cell is discharged, the concentration of the reactants decreases and the cell potential also decreases.